Coat of arms of Bermuda: Sea Venture shipwreck

+In 2009, a paper and documentary were published with evidence that the shipwreck on the original crest (as seen on the 1622 Richard Norwood map) was actually a Dutch vessel.
+In 1593, an unnamed Dutch ship, with a French crew, wrecked on North Rock, some distance north of the main archipelago.
+That shipwreck marooned the first Englishman on Bermuda: Henry May.
+The obvious image of North Rock as it was in the 1600s has been erroneously modified to look like the high "cliffs" visible on the crest today.
+Henry May and the survivors would leave Bermuda in May, 1594, making the archipelago infamous to English culture, more than 15 years before the tale of the Sea Venture was known in Europe.

 Flag of Bermuda

 On 4 October 1910, the coat of arms (without the banner holding the motto) was added to the Red ensign to create the current Flag of Bermuda.
 The coat of arms replaced a badge which had been in use on the Bermuda red ensign before October 1910.
 The badge was based on a sketch, made in 1869, of the 1817 seal, which depicted a wet dock of the time showing with some boats in the background.
 It is assumed that the scene alludes to the fact that the islands were a stopover base for the sailing ships when the badge was approved by the Admiralty.